patmorin/lin-vs-cen/referee-response.md

 **Referee Comment 4:** In the acknowledgements, the authors mention that it was pointed out to them the problem on a grid (as opposed to pseudogrid) has a simple solution.
 Assuming the person who pointed that out is happy with it, it might be interesting to include the solution.

-**Response:** We have added the solution along with the acknowledgement.
+**Response:** We have added a sketch of Omer's solution and a figure that illustrates it.

 ---